Find Grad Schools

 14 Yearly Graduations

 Texas Tech University comes in at #17 on our list of the most popular colleges offering master's degrees in environmental engineering.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-The environmental engineering program at Texas Tech University awarded 14 master's degrees during the 2020-2021 school year.
-Of these students, 36% were women and 36% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 14 people received their master's degree in environmental engineering from Texas Tech.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #18